a5210467/final_project/README.md

 I am using the MCTS for implement the AI.
 I still not implement the easy AI.

-https://github.com/KeithGalli/Connect4-Python is a reference for me to implement the rule and logic.
+https://github.com/KeithGalli/Connect4-Python is a reference for me to implement the rule and logic. https://github.com/floriangardin/connect4-mcts/blob/master/main.py is also a reference for me to implement the AI

 MCTS chapter in class is also a reference for me.
 I implment the Node based on that.